dharmamitra/dharmamitra-frontend-next/README.md

 # Runs the tests in a specific file.
 yarn playwright test example

+# Runs the tests and opens a browser window
+yarn playwright test --headed

 # Runs the tests in debug mode.
 yarn playwright test --debug